How many CCTV cameras are there in the UK?

 Does CCTV reduce crime?

-However studies also suggest that rates of violent crime are not affected by the presence of security cameras.
+However, violent crime was not affected by the presence of cameras.
 In these cases, video footage instead becomes an invaluable tool to track down suspects afterwards.
 Recent events such as the Charlie Hebdo attack, the Boston Marathon bombing and the 7th July attacks in London all relied heavily on CCTV footage to identify and track down suspects.

 What is the public opinion of CCTV in the UK?